 Roboform also lets users share their login credentials safely.
 The password manager has a tool to intelligently calculate the strength of your passwords.
 The user interface experience is as if you’re using a traditional windows software and easily blends with the overall theme of the operating system.

-TrueKey is a well-known password manager for Windows, macOS, iOS, and Android.
+TrueKey is a famous password manager for Windows, macOS, iOS, and Android.
 It supports web browsers including Chrome, Firefox, and Edge.

 TrueKey can be a great password vault app because of its simplicity and various sign-in methods including facial recognition, fingerprint recognition, Windows Hello, two-step verification, etc. These multi-factor authentication options are a bonus when security is concerned.
 Mostly, the master password is used by password managers to protect login credentials, but with TrueKey, you can easily get away with having the master key and use one of your devices for authentication.